-Mt Aubrey is located approximately 40 km northeast of Parkes and 30 km southeast of Yeoval and consists of one tenement (EL8543) of around 194 km².
+Mt Aubrey is located approximately 40 km northeast of Parkes and 30 km southeast of Yeoval and consists of one tenement (EL8532) of around 194 km² and is prospective for epithermal gold-silver and porphyry gold-copper-molybdenum deposits.

 At the southern edge of the tenement there are three backfilled open pits that were mined by BHP in the early 1990s.
 It is reported that around 100,000 tonnes at 3.0 g/t Au were mined (Ostrowski M., 2019b) from an epithermal vein system.
 The tenement is also prospective for other deposit types, including porphyry copper-molybdenum, but only a few other minor historical workings are recorded.